76Trystan/QR-Generator-UniOne/README.md

 # Ticket Confirmation Template

-This is a simple HTML template page for a ticket purchasing system.
+This is a simple HTML template page for a ticket purchase completion email.
 It demonstrates a **purchase completion confirmation** page including a ticket ID and a QR code for entry.

 ## Overview